Why do I need to take an antiarrhythmic?

 Antiarrhythmic medicines are split into four categories:

-- Class IV antiarrhythmic medicines work like class II medicines but act by blocking the calcium channels in the heart.
-Diltiazem and verapamil are examples of class IV medicines.
+- Class IV antiarrhythmic medicines work like class III medicines but act by blocking the calcium channels in the heart.

 Digoxin is another example of a medicine that can be used as an antiarrhythmic, although it is not included in the above categories.